melt-ui/melt-ui/src/docs/content/builders/sortable.md

 Sortable handles the animation of items internally as they are moved, via a custom implementation of FLIP (First, Last, Invert, Play).

-`createSortable` accepts 2 optional props for controlling this behavior; `animationDuration` and `animationEasing`.

-`animationDuration` is the duration of the animation in milliseconds.
-This defaults to `150`.

-`animationEasing` is the easing function used for the animation.
-This defaults to `ease-out`.

-In the following example, the duration can be set to between 0 and 5 seconds.
+An `animationDuration` can be passed in to the builder to set the duration (default: 150ms), while `animationEasing` can be passed in to set the easing function (default: ease-out).

 <Preview code={snippets.animation}>
     <svelte:component this={previews.animation} />